-Since then, we have expanded to serve over 1,600 men and women each day, providing a comprehensive range of programs and services, including housing, outreach, shelter and job training.
+Since then, we have expanded to serve nearly 2,000 homeless men and women each day, providing a comprehensive range of programs and services, including housing, outreach, shelter and job training.
 The ultimate goal for all of our programs is making permanent housing a real possibility for all.

 1969Paul Sullivan, one of Pine Street's founders, became the first director and set the tone of respect that has always been fundamental to our program.
 Anyone seeking shelter is considered a 'guest' of Pine Street Inn, located in Chinatown on Pine Street.

 1971A volunteer food group began preparing and bringing in meals each night.
 Today, dedicated volunteers help to prepare and serve 2,000 meals daily.

 1970s-1980sThe deinstitutionalization of mentally ill men and women resulted in a radical change in the size and composition of Boston's homeless population.
 Suddenly there was an influx of many younger men and women who were homeless.